By Mohamed El-Hinnawi

 The gap between the external metric and the internal metric is what your radar should capture and focus on.

-While the first four points are the smart work that requires thinking hard, building a culture that can adapt with the ever growing customer needs and expectations is the hard work that your customer experience management efforts cannot succeed without.
+While the first four points are the smart work that requires thinking hard, building a culture that can adapt to the ever-growing customer needs and expectations is the hard work that your customer experience management efforts cannot succeed without.

-Which of those SMART activities are your doing to crack the customer experience management code?
+Which of those SMART activities are you doing to crack the customer experience management code?
 What else are you doing?

-Mohamad El-Hinnawi is a Customer Experience Management Advisor and Consultant, focusing on research, development, training and delivery of Customer Experience Management Frameworks.
-Within his scope of work, Mohamad covers Customer Experience strategy and transformation, Voice of Customer program design, Customer Journey Mapping, Touch point optimization, and Employee Engagement, serving Public Sector, Banking, Telecommunications, Retail, Hospitality, Healthcare and Automotive industries.
+Mohamad El-Hinnawi is Partner-Experience Management and Digital Practice at New Metrics, focusing on research, development, and delivery of Customer Experience Management Frameworks.
+Within his scope of work, Mohamad covers Customer Experience strategy and transformation, Voice of Customer program design, Customer Journey Mapping, Touchpoint optimization, and Employee Experience serving the Public Sector, Banking, Telecommunications, Retail, Hospitality, Healthcare, and Automotive industries.